Linford Christie: Retirement

 Following the two-year ban, Christie worked as a presenter on the BBC programmes Record Breakers and Garden Invaders, and also had a contract with BBC Sport.
 He has spent less time as a public figure and has devoted most of his time to managing his company.
 In 1990 he made his acting debut in the BBC programme Grange Hill.
 Later he appeared in another BBC programme Hustle.
 In 2010, Christie appeared on the UK ITV television channel's I'm a Celebrity...
 Get Me Out of Here! show, subsequently becoming the sixth person to be eliminated, on 30 November 2010.

 During the McVicar case, Christie raised another of his grievances with the media – insinuating comments about the figure-hugging running suits that Christie wore in his races.
 The term Linford's lunchbox had been coined by The Sun newspaper in reference to the noticeable bulge of Christie's genitalia in his Lycra shorts.
 He said "Linford's lunchbox is one of my grievances with the media.
 I don't like it ...
 Nobody ever goes on about Sally Gunnell's breasts ...
 I think it is disgusting, I don't like it at all."
 In court, the judge Mr Justice Popplewell, amused some by tactlessly asking Christie to explain the phrase, asking "What is 'Linford's lunchbox?'"
-The reference to his genital bulge became a part of pop culture at the time, as evidenced in a joke by Nick Hancock: "There's nothing new you can say about Linford Christie, except he's slow and has got a small penis".

 Christie's anger at this unwanted attention led to his infamous "newspaper print" running suit, although he has deliberately drawn attention to his body on occasions: he has remarked that "A lot of people have looked at my physique and two things can come into their mind – admiration and envy."
 He also appeared shirtless and flexing his muscles on the BBC youth series Reportage in 1988.
 In recent years, however, Christie appears to have come to terms with the 'lunchbox' label, disclosing his preference for briefs rather than boxer shorts, and in 2002 becoming the "face" of Sloggi, the men's underwear brand, posing for advertising wearing only underwear.